-I am a graduate student of Literature at California State University, Long Beach.
+I am a graduate student in Literature at California State University, Long Beach.
 I suppose this is a good time to brag about my qualifications: 3.9 GPA, Magna Cum Laude, and member of the Golden Key and Phi Kappa Phi honors societies.
+I currently tutor writing at CSULB and have completed an internship in an English classroom at Fullerton College.
 But before that, I was a struggling high school kid just like anyone else.
 The journey I went through to raise my academic performance has given me the insight and experience to teach others to do the same.

-I am especially proficient in teaching elements of literature (such as close reading and rhetorical devices), as well as paper writing (grammar, syntax, flow, etc).
+I am especially proficient in teaching elements of literature (such as close reading and rhetorical devices), as well as paper writing (such as revising/editing, grammar, syntax, flow, etc).
 Having recently completed a graduate-level course entitled Theory and Practice of Tutorial Instruction in Composition, I have had the opportunity to familiarize myself with the theories and methods of tutoring in composition, and observed tutors and composition instructors on campus.
 Because of this course, I am quite well-equipped to play the role of mediator, working towards reconciling the individual voices of my students with the demands and standards of the academic world.
-However, I believe that reading and understanding literature benefit one in a way that transcends academia; it cultivates the ability to see situations from multiple perspectives, instills a sense of empathy, forces one to be attentive to all the details, and expands the mind and opens the eyes.
+However, I believe that reading and understanding literature benefits one in a way that transcends academia; it cultivates the ability to see situations from multiple perspectives, instills a sense of empathy, forces one to be attentive to all the details, and expands the mind and opens the eyes.
 The ability to draw conclusions about the literature and articulate them in writing directly correlates to the development of an effective and eloquent communicator.

 I am also a classically trained ballet dancer.
 I grew up dancing at Ballet San Jose, then finished my training at Anaheim Ballet.
 I currently teach and dance with local companies such as Anaheim Ballet, Pasadena Dance Theatre, and Kenneth Walker Dance Project.
 Hello Everyone!